 Codica’s projects created with React

-Thanks to its advantages, React is our favorite for user interfaces of our projects.
-Its flexibility and robustness allow us to create apps with high performance and excellent user experience.
+Thanks to its advantages, React is our favorite for the user interfaces of our projects.
+Its flexibility and robustness allow us to create apps with high performance and an excellent user experience.

-When we started custom e-commerce website development, we needed a tool that will help us handle two environments, B2C and C2C segments.
+When we started the domain sale website, we needed a tool that would help us optimize and enhance the interface of the existing platform.
 So, we decided to use React.
-It ensures high performance and SEO friendliness of the web applications.
-Thus, we chose this library for the front-end part.
+It ensures the high performance and SEO friendliness of the web applications.
+Thus, we chose this library for the marketplace’s front-end part.

 Another recent project built with React was a real estate SaaS application.
 The website holds complex features, including 3D tours.
 They show you the full view of the property.

-Thanks to the Jamstack approach including Gatsby and React technologies the solution works fast despite the significant volume of data it handles.
-We also ensured the excellent user experience with the front-end and back-end by applying the best development practices.
+Thanks to the Jamstack approach, including Gatsby and React technologies, the solution works fast despite the significant volume of data it handles.
+We also ensured an excellent user experience with the front-end and back-end by applying the best development practices.

 The platform holds rich functionality connecting homeowners, tenants, and agents.
 We included a convenient menu that allows you to add info on the crucial aspects of the property.
 If necessary, a tenant or an agent can communicate with a homeowner via an intuitive form.